devpanda0/backend_boilerplate/README.md

 - `prisma:generate`: Generate the prisma client.
 - `prisma:push`: Push the prisma schema to the database.
 - `prisma:pull`: Pull the prisma schema from the database.
+- `prisma:seed`: Seed the database.
+IT OVERRIDE ALL SETTINGS!
 - `prisma:studio`: Open the prisma studio.

 ## .env